 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-Thank you for agreeing to allow me to proceed without any nays.
+Thank you for your unanimous consent.

-Now, to reiterate; our precious elders approach our offices to convey their concerns when we as members are required to provide assistance.
-The words I am relaying did not originate from me, as I have espoused on occasion.
+Now, to reiterate, our precious elders approach our offices to convey their concerns when we as members are required to provide assistance.
+The words I am relaying did not originate from me, as I have stated on occasion.
 The concerns came directly from elders.

-Now, in saying that, yes, I am pleased that the minister stated that a facility will be constructed in Rankin Inlet, with the construction phase to commence this summer, and I am happy for him.
+Now, in saying that, yes, I am pleased that the minister stated that a facility will be constructed in Rankin Inlet, with the construction phase to commence this summer, and I am happy for that.
 I wonder how many elders will still have to remain in care in Ottawa's facility even after it is built.
 Those are the kinds of questions that will be asked.

-Mr. Speaker, I really wanted to eloquently make my statement, but as soon as I start speaking, the words just seem to disappear causing me to seem confused, and this is more so when I have prepared a statement formally to express my thoughts.
+Mr. Speaker, I really wanted to eloquently make my statement, but as soon as I start speaking, the words just seem to disappear, causing me to seem confused.
+This is more so when I have prepared a statement formally to express my thoughts.
 Nonetheless, the issues I voice are ones where constituents have stated that yes, I am indeed representing their concerns, and maybe I am too hard on myself as I belittle myself it seems.
-I can certainly go on and on if needed; however, I want to limit myself as I know my colleagues will also want to put their thoughts forward on this matter.

-We are trying to support our leadership and we are certainly working hard to represent our elders, and all Nunavummiut for that matter, not just one community, but all communities!
-I will leave it at that and when we reach the appropriate agenda item, I will have questions to direct to the Minister of Health on the elders' long-term care facility.
+I can certainly go on and on if needed, but I want to limit myself as I know my colleagues will also want to put their thoughts forward on this matter.
+We are trying to support our leadership and we are certainly working hard to represent our elders, and all Nunavummiut for that matter, not just one community but all communities.
+I will leave it at that and when we reach the appropriate agenda item, I will have questions for the Minister of Health on the elders' long-term care facility in Ottawa.
 Thank you, Mr. Speaker.